 Surfaces to be coated shall be prepared by mechanical preparation methods to minimum St 2 (ISO 8501-1).
 Suitable methods are disc grinding, hand sanding or hand wire brushing.
+Ensure the surface is free from mill scale, residual corrosion, failed coating and is suitable for painting.
 If power wire brushing is used, care should be taken not to polish the metal surface, as this can reduce adhesion of the coating.
 The surface should appear rough and mat.